It's gettin' hot in herre.

 Sign up for the newsletter

-Play it when: You’re an old dad remembering the long-gone sexual conquests of your youth, because nowadays your loins only burn when you’ve dropped a sparkler on them.
+Play it when: You’re a dad remembering the long-gone sexual conquests of your youth, because nowadays your loins only burn when you’ve dropped a sparkler on them.

-Play it when: You’re just four lads from Leicester making miracles happen.
+Play it when: You’re just four blokes from the Midlands, making miracles happen.

 Drake and Alicia Keys, ‘Fireworks’